markets/awesome-ruby/README.md

 * [ruby-install](https://github.com/postmodern/ruby-install) - Installs Ruby, JRuby, Rubinius, MagLev or MRuby.
 * [RVM](https://rvm.io) - RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
 * [Tokaido](https://github.com/tokaido/tokaidoapp/releases) - Ruby, Rails, SQLite and Redis encapsulated in a single drag-and-drop OS X app, designed to make installing a working RoR environment easy for beginners.
+* [Uru](https://bitbucket.org/jonforums/uru) - Uru is a lightweight, multi-platform command line tool that helps you use the multiple rubies on your 32/64-bit Linux, OS X, or Windows systems.

 ## Error Handling